 One of my resolutions this year was to keep better tabs on my spending, so I have a pretty good idea of changes in my statements.
-Surprisingly, at the end of my first week Instagram free, I noticed I had spent significantly less compared to previous weeks.
-I’m not proud to admit it, but I often find myself impulse shopping—sometimes daily.
-What I didn’t realize, until my Instagram hiatus, was how much my screen was influencing my purchases.
+Surprisingly, at the end of my first week Instagram-free, I noticed I had spent significantly less compared to previous weeks.
+I’m not proud to admit this bad spending habit, but I often find myself impulse shopping—sometimes daily.
+What I didn’t realize until my Instagram hiatus was how much my screen was influencing my purchases.

 “We are defining more and more what we are supposed to have externally,” says Nancy Colier, psychotherapist and author of The Power of Off: The Mindful Way to Stay Sane in a Virtual World.
 “While we’ve always done some of that, right now, it has reached a kind of epidemic level where what we’re supposed to have is no longer about what we want.
 It’s no longer internally generated.”

-Because we are so heavily influenced by what we see on our screens, we begin to tarnish the relationship we have with our own experiences, with the present moment.
-When we spend so much of our time comparing our lives (and our stuff) to staged photos, we create an experience Colier calls “chronic lack”: focusing our attention on what others have that is missing from our own lives and robbing that moment from our attention.
-What is missing when we purchase based on what we think we should have according to social media is the chance to slow down and actually consider if we actually want these things or if they will benefit our lives in anyway way, she says.
+Because what we see on our screens heavily influences us, we begin to tarnish the relationship we have with our own experiences, with the present moment.
+When we spend so much of our time comparing our lives (and our stuff) to staged photos, we create an experience Colier calls “chronic lack”: focusing our attention on what others have that is missing from our own lives and robbing that moment of our attention.
+What is missing when we make purchases based on what we think we should have (according to social media) is the chance to slow down and actually consider if we actually want these things or if they will benefit our lives in any way, she says.

-“What’s happening when we start to get involved in that cycle of I’m not enough, I need to have what it looks like they have, is we’re draining this moment of any attention,” Colier says.
+“What’s happening when we start to get involved in that cycle of ‘I’m not enough, I need to have what it looks like they have,’ is we’re draining this moment of any attention,” Colier says.

 When we develop a mindful approach to our social media use, we are able to take control of the trigger that causes us to compare ourselves to other Instagram users and turn it into a cue to focus in on our present moment.
-If there is discomfort or boredom, we can solve those issues based on what we are actually longing for instead of what is floating in front of us on our screens.
+If there is discomfort or boredom, we can solve those issues based on the knowledge of what we are actually longing for instead of what is floating in front of us on our screens.

 I plan to be more mindful of just how often I am comparing myself and my stuff to what I see on Instagram.
 When things start to feel out of balance, I just might quit all over again.